yewyew25/EcommerceSystem/README.md

 While it is still in early development and you will be unable to actually purchase an item in real life through this website (for now), we aim to take a different approach compared to other e-commerce websites with our unique concept through Snatch; which only focuses on selling 1 item at a time.

-We strive towards excellence in our service and keep our prime focus on local demands.
-We acquire and transport items to everyone that we serve to continually build towards a better, simpler and more convenient marketplace platform.

 So, what are you waiting for?
 Browse our webpage and SNATCH the items you want!